mbkorkusuz/POSTagging/README.md

 This repository contains the implementation of well known part of speech (POS) tagging algorithm in NLP.

 ## **Installation**
-* Make sure you had installed the requiring libraries in your system.
+* Make sure you had installed the required libraries in your system.

 * Clone repository to your local machine.
  ````text